 The Crisco is non-toxic although the resin is NOT and there will almost certainly be some cross contamination so take precautions to separate some of your Crisco in another container and mark it for resin printing only.
 You only need to separate a spoonful probably for hundreds of prints.

 The funny thing is I don’t cook with Crisco anyway because it’s a GMO product, but I do use it in a lot of operations around the shop as it’s a good sticky grease that is non-toxic and easy to clean up.
 It’s very underutilized as a lubricant in my opinion.
 It’s not great for use in high temperature applications because it can catch fire and it does melt, but it’s been used by black powder shooters and gunsmiths and machinists since time immemorial.
 Think of it as a lard substitute.
 If they made a non GMO version I’d even cook with it.
 I don’t care that it’s “hydrogenated.”
 I care about sterilization caused by GMO corn.
 Anyway…

 They say that if you use a small amount of water with a small amount of dish washing liquid instead of alcohol to clean your vat your FEP film will remain more well lubricated.
 That’s probably true.
-I figure regular bar soap like the original scent Irish Spring would work even better in that regard as it usually contains some type of conditioner and some contains talcum powder.
+I figure regular bar soap like the original scent Irish Spring would work even better in that regard as most bar soap contains some type of conditioner and some contains talcum powder.

 Either way you can lubricate the FEP film again if you wash it with alcohol, but I would think that if you used too much crisco or you tried to place more in a vat that wasn’t perfectly clean it wouldn’t stick to the bottom and instead might separate and float around which would make it harder, not easier, to get a part to stick to the build plate as the resin would be contaminated with a lubricant.